ProNoobJumper/The-Procrastination-Engine/README.md

-# Clock-of-Clocks
+# The-Procrastination-Engine

 *It's time... within a time... within a time.*

-Welcome to **Clock-of-Clocks**, the only digital clock that has an identity crisis.
+Welcome to **The-Procrastination-Engine**, the only digital clock that has an identity crisis.
 Why have one clock when you can have hundreds working in perfect, synchronized harmony?
 Conceived from a moment of profound procrastination, this project answers the question nobody asked: "What if my clock was made of more, smaller clocks?"

 ## How It Works